-Conclave implements the latest iteration of a simple idea: we can make computing more secure and private by isolating a small piece of code from the rest of the computer on which it runs (an enclave).
-Remote users can be shown what code is running in the isolated world and then upload secrets to it, where they can be processed without the owner of the computer in question getting access to them.
+Conclave makes it easy to write applications that utilise these capabilities.
+Conclave makes it possible to isolate a small piece of code from the rest of the computer on which it runs (an enclave).
+Remote users can be shown what code is running in the isolated world and then upload their secret data to it, where it can be processed without the owner of the computer in question getting access.
 Enclaves can be used to protect private data from the cloud, do multi-party computations on shared datasets and make networks more secure.

 What is an enclave?¶